luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

 ```

 #### Trimming
-To remove unnecessart characters from fixed length records.
+To remove unnecessary characters from fixed length records.
 We can use `expr` or `selectExpr` to use SparkSQL based trim functions.
 ```python
 from pyspark.sql.functions import col, trim, ltrim, rtrim, expr